rwblokzijl/Msc-thesis-EuroToken/thesis.md

 public trails [@ChinaCoinTrial] they seem to be closest to a working digital currency.

-The battle for the future of the eurozone is sill anyones game, and the outcome might depend on the decisions of the European commission.
+The battle for the future of the eurozone is sill anyone's game, and the outcome might depend on the decisions of the European commission.
 To avoid the euro being usurped by challengers from foreign nations or the private sector a design for a CBDC in-line with the ideals on which Europe is founded is required sooner